Dr Maria Valkovskaya

 Doctorate in Counselling Psychology

-Master’s in Neuroscience and Psychology of Mental Health at King’s College London
+Master’s in Psychology and Neuroscience of Mental Health at King’s College London

 Practical information